First published Feb 22, 2010

-Runway is 1432 metres in length and 43 meter wide
+Runway is now extended to 2300 mtrs(earlier 1432 meters in length) and 43 meter wide

 The Sambra airport dates back to 1942, when it was under the Patwardhan Sarkar of Sangli.
 The Patwardhan Sarkar gave permission for establishing the air base at Sambra to the Royal Air Force (RAF) in late 1942.

 In 1947 Belgaum was sole city with an airport.
 In 1986 the airports was privatized and then later given over to the Airports authority of India.
 Indian Airlines had regular service from here but in late 1980’s it got dis continued and in 1989 private players like Vayudoot started operations with the Belgaum – Mumbai and Belgaum- Bangalore services.

 1993-95 East west airlines flew from here and in 1994 NEPC also started operations.
 In 1997-98 Span Airways had its operations from here.
 IN 1998 Gujrat airways commenced its operations on Bangalore Belgaum Pune route but due to lack of traffic and technical reasons its stopped its operations.
 In 1999 air services from Sambra stopped completely.